MayerEmad/FlyShipment_project_V1/README.md

 - used MVVM architecture
 - used APIs(retrofit2) to get data , edit , delete and upload data(including images).
 - send requests.
-- applies search.
+- apply search.

-- work on adding notifications.
+- work on adding notifications using firebase.